elestel-rpg/elestel-wiki/public/people/player-characters/fenius-flameheart.md

 ## Worldview
 * The long-lived races are actually "vitality thieves", siphoning life and vigor from the shorter-lived races.
 Some do this naturally and are unaware of the effect, and some have attained this power through the practicing of the Dark Arts.
 Therefore, the secret to their long lives is within the grasp of the canny sage.
 * Sometimes the dead *combe back!* -- so you have to give them a good clubbing.
-* If you aren't working the marks you *are* the mark.
 * Friends and family are sacred.
 Protect them.
 The rest can burn.
 Especially if the flames make pretty colors.
 And flames *always* make pretty colors.
 * All humanoids are equal in the shadow of the Unseen -- except the dirty goblinoids!